Donating to effective charities can significantly improve the lives of others. But what effect will giving have on you?

-You may be concerned that it will damage your quality of life and make you less happy.
+You may be concerned that giving to others will decrease your own quality of life and make you less happy.
 This is a perfectly reasonable concern, and there is no shame in wanting to live a full and happy life.

-A clear correlation was found In 122 of the countries; in fact, on average it was found that donating to charity had a similar impact on happiness to household income doubling!
+A clear correlation was found in 122 of the 136 participating countries; in fact, on average, the study found that donating to charity had a similar impact on happiness to household income doubling!

 You can learn more about these issues by viewing the following TED presentation, in which Michael Norton of Harvard Business School discusses surveys and experiments which suggest that spending money on others makes people happier than spending it on themselves.

 - Aknin, Lara et al (2010).
 "Prosocial Spending and Well-Being: Cross-Cultural Evidence for a Psychological Universal", Harvard Business School Working Paper 11-038.

 - Dunn, Elizabeth et al (2008).
 "Spending Money on Others Promotes Happiness", Science 319.

 - Harbaugh, William et al (2007).
 "Neural responses to taxation and voluntary giving reveal motives for charitable donations", Science, 316